-The first of them assumes a systemic, fluid-phase activation of the contact system and the interaction of generated bradykinin and its byproducts with locally expressed endothelial receptors (B1R) rather than with receptors continuously expressed by the endothelium throughout the vasculature (B2R) (59, 66).
-More specifically, this model proposes that bradykinin is not directly responsible for edema formation but, along with other inflammatory stimuli (e.g., cytokines), functions only as a stimulator of B1R on the vascular endothelium.
-Swelling results from prolonged vasodilatation induced, thereafter, by the interaction of upregulated B1R with des-arg9-bradykinin, a breakdown product of bradykinin.
-This model explains why swellings can occur at multiple sites during the same HAE attack (67), possibly preceded by muscle aches, rash, and fatigue (68, 69).
-On the other side, the absence of hypotension during HAE attacks and, more importantly, the efficacy of the selective B2R antagonist icatibant in HAE-C1-INH argue against this model.
+The first of them assumes a systemic, fluid-phase activation of the contact system and the interaction of generated bradykinin and its byproducts with locally expressed endothelial receptors (B1R) rather than with receptors continuously expressed by the endothelium throughout the vasculature (B2R).^{59,66} More specifically, this model proposes that bradykinin is not directly responsible for edema formation but, along with other inflammatory stimuli (e.g., cytokines), functions only as a stimulator of B1R on the vascular endothelium.
+Swelling results from the prolonged vasodilatation induced and thereafter, by the interaction of upregulated B1R with des-arg9-bradykinin, a breakdown product of bradykinin.
+This model explains why swellings can occur at multiple sites during the same HAE attack,67 possibly preceded by muscle aches, rash, and fatigue.^{68,69} On the other side, the absence of hypotension during HAE attacks and, more importantly, the efficacy of the selective B2R antagonist icatibant in C1-INH-HAE argue against this model.

-Alternatively, an excessive bradykinin production by the swelled tissues per se is proposed, suggesting that swelling HAE attacks are localized events rather than a generalized phenomenon (51, 59).
-According to this model, various receptors (uPAR, gclqR, etc.) recruit and activate factors of the contact system in the vascular endothelium as a response to (yet incompletely recognized) danger signals from the underlying tissue (70).
-This facilitates the enzymatic crosstalk and the generation of bradykinin, and when it is insufficiently controlled, like in HAE, it may result in swelling.
-Indeed, it is well known that viral and bacterial infections activate the contact system, and the resulting bradykinin generation and increase of endothelial cell permeability can be blocked by an FXII inhibitor or B2R antagonist (71, 72).
-Moreover, recent evidence indicates that the vascular endothelial growth factor (VEGF) could trigger local stimulation of the endothelial cells and bradykinin production (73, 74).
-In conclusion, significant advances made during the last decade towards understanding HAE pathogenesis uncovered the disease's fundamental biological aspects that require further elucidation to reconcile with clinical data.
+Alternatively, an excessive bradykinin production by the swollen tissues per se is proposed, suggesting that swelling HAE attacks are localized events rather than a generalized phenomenon.^{51,59} According to this model, various receptors (uPAR, gc1qR, and others) recruit and activate factors of the contact system in the vascular endothelium as a response to (yet incompletely recognized) danger signals from the underlying tissue.70 This facilitates the enzymatic crosstalk and the generation of bradykinin, and when it is insufficiently controlled, such as in HAE, it may result in swelling.
+Indeed, it is well known that viral and bacterial infections activate the contact system and that the resulting bradykinin generation and increase of endothelial cell permeability can be blocked by an FXII inhibitor or B2R antagonist.^{71,72} Moreover, recent evidence indicates that the vascular endothelial growth factor could trigger local stimulation of the endothelial cells and bradykinin production.^{73,74}

+In conclusion, significant advances made during the last decade toward understanding HAE pathogenesis uncovered the disease's fundamental biological aspects that require further elucidation to reconcile with clinical data.
 Such an attempt would be proved valuable for the management of HAE and more common disorders where relevant mechanisms contribute to their pathogenesis.